chg60/phammseqs/README.md

 [here](https://github.com/soedinglab/mmseqs2#installation) to manually install `mmseqs`.
 An optional dependency, `clustalo` can be manually installed following the instructions [here](http://www.clustal.org/omega/).
-Most modern operating systems also ship with Python3, the programming language used to develop this package, and required to run_clustalo it.
+Most modern operating systems also ship with Python3, the programming language used to develop this package, and required to run it.
 However, if your system does not have Python 3.7 or higher, you will need to obtain it [here](https://www.python.org/downloads/).

 Once all that is done, you can obtain the phamerate package from PyPI using pip: